-Flight attendants are trained in basic first aid procedures such as CPR, and use of AED machines but are generally not certified in emergency medical response.
+Flight attendants are trained in basic first aid procedures such as CPR, and use of AED machines, but are generally not certified in emergency medical response.
 Many airlines use ground-based medical consultants to assist flight crew and volunteer passenger responders in managing medical cases.
 In nearly one-half of in-flight emergencies, physician volunteers have provided assistance.
 The Aviation Medical Assistance Act, passed in 1998, provides some protection from liability to providers who respond to in-flight medical emergencies.

 The goal of managing in-flight medical emergencies is to stabilize the passenger until ground-based medical care can safely be reached.
 When considering diversion to a closer airport, the captain must consider the needs of the ill passenger, as well as other safety concerns such as weather, landing conditions, and terrain.
-Certain routes, such as transoceanic flights, and availability of definitive medical care may restrict diversion options.
+Certain routes, such as transoceanic flights, and availability of definitive medical care may limit diversion options.

 IN-FLIGHT TRANSMISSION OF COMMUNICABLE DISEASES

-INFORMATION FOR AIR CREW
+INFORMATION FOR AIRCREW

 - Huizer YL, Swaanm CM, Leitmeyer KC, Timen A. Usefulness and applicability of infectious disease control measures in air travel: a review.
 Travel Med Infect Dis.
 2015 Jan–Feb;13(1):19–30.